user

 Posted on .

-Before NuGet, assembly version numbers were used by libraries at runtime to select which version of the assembly to load.
-Now NuGet just copies the assembly DLL file next to your application’s executable files and everything is deployed to the server.
+Before NuGet came along, assembly version numbers were how libraries figured out which version of the assembly to load at runtime.
+But now?
+NuGet just copies the assembly DLL right next to your app’s executables and deploys everything to the server.

 // Fixed version number